rasnv/rasnv/README.md

 ## About Me 📢

-I am a physics graduate who's passionate about exploring planetary surface processes through numerical modeling and data analysis, integrating remote sensing and in-situ data.
+I am a physics graduate who's passionate about exploring planetary formation and their surface processes through numerical modeling and data analysis, integrating remote sensing and in-situ data.

-Currently, I am working on shock physics hydrocode numerical models to study the formation of impact craters and impact processes on lunar south polar regions.
+Currently, I am working on shock physics hydrocode numerical models to study the formation of impact craters and processes on lunar south polar regions.

 🌱 I am open to engaging in field and laboratory research, as I believe hands-on expedition and experimentation are critical for conducting geological research.
 <!--